C-memory-object-model-study-group/c-mom-sg/notes/cmom-0006-2021-03-08-clarifying-uninitialised-reads-v5.md

 registers, potentially with a NaT flag, even if in the source its address is taken).

+How do we think reads of uninitialised address-taken variables are used in practice?
+Only for reading their representation bytes and when reading structs as a whole?
+(And for incremental bitwise initialisation.)

+If we could make reads of uninitialised variables always UB, or allow such reads but make it UB to use the results in any way except for a store, or either of those but allowing representation-byte reads, we could have a simpler semantics that might be equally useful.
+But we hesitate to propose making potential existing code UB, so we don't pursue those options in detail in this note.
+We could be guided by sanitiser and C++ experience?

 Design question: should we allow non-UB reads of uninitialised variables (at types that do not have trap representations):

 1. always